ITR090/kubernetes-basics/README.md

 ---
 ### 3. express API kubernetes
 A microservice project where:
-Each microservice deployed in to one pod which communicate with each other via services, Users and tasks are external (loadbalancer) and Auth is internal (clusterip).
+Each microservice deployed in to one pod which communicate with each other via services, Users and tasks are external (loadbalancer) and Auth is internal (clusterip).<br />

-Focus: Kubernetes Namespaces & Contexts
+Focus: Kubernetes Namespaces & Contexts. <br />
-Tools: Kubernetes (Docker Desktop or Minikube), kubectl
+Tools: Kubernetes (Docker Desktop or Minikube), kubectl.

 ### ✅ Steps
 1. Start Minikube: